-The SMART tool is a Web-based complement to the Ace accessibility checker.
+The SMART tool is a free Web-based complement to the Ace accessibility checker.
 It helps guide evaluators through the manual checks necessary to ensure conformance with WCAG and the EPUB accessibility specification.

 Starting an Evaluation